 The REM switch driver for each protocol is provided as portable C code.
 The REM Switch Software Driver User Guide describes the driver for each protocol and its integration into a host processor.
-Refer to UG-1285 to download the user guide.
+Visit www.analog.com/en/products/industrial-ethernet.html to download the user guide.